oroinc/documentation/user/back-office/system/configuration/commerce/customer/global-customer-users.rst

      .. image:: /user/img/system/config_commerce/customer/CustomerUsersRegistrationFrontStore.png

    * **Case-Insensitive Email Addresses** --- If this option is enabled, the letter case is ignored when comparing email addresses.
 For example, john.doe@example.com and John.Doe@example.com are treated equally.
 By default, the option is disabled.
+The identical option for back-office users is managed :ref:`here <admin-configuration-user-settings>`.
    * **Customer Visitor Cookie Lifetime (Days)** --- Once the provided period expires, active customer visitor (anonymous user) sessions will be reset.
    * **Enable API Key Generation** --- Enable/disable automatic generation of API access keys for new customer users.